-The landcare and water facility tax offset is a carry-forward, non-refundable tax offset.
+The landcare and water facility tax offset is a carryforward, non-refundable tax offset.
 This means you can carry forward indefinitely any excess tax offset, after tax liabilities are met, to use against future income tax liabilities.
-Before the tax offset can be applied in a later income year, it must be successively reduced by any unused net exempt income derived in the year the tax offset arose and any subsequent income year-providing you had a taxable income in that year.
-The tax offset is reduced by 34 cents for each dollar of net exempt income.
-Under a proposed measure, the rate at which net exempt income reduces the carry forward tax offset will be changed to 30% for 2000-01 and later income years.
-As at 31 May 2003, this measure had not become law.
+Before the tax offset can be applied in a later income year, it must be successively reduced by any unused net exempt income derived in the year the tax offset arose and any subsequent income year - providing you had a taxable income in that year.
+The tax offset is reduced by 30 cents for each dollar of net exempt income.